 If you are awarded either a Fail grade in the RR or a Fail grade in the SLS, then you will be awarded a Fail grade for the RAP.
-If you are awarded a Fail grade on the first RAP submission you will be allowed up to two further RAP submissions.
+If you are awarded a Fail grade on the first RAP submission you will be allowed up to two further RAP submissions, if you are within your 10 year limit.